emlid/navio2-docs/docs/common/ardupilot/installation-and-running.md

 ```
 Other than that the launching procedure is no different than the one described above with the only exception that you need to use systemctl utility with `ardupilot` service instead of `arducopter`/`arduplane`/`ardurover` and use `/etc/default/ardupilot` for `ARDUPILOT_OPTS` modifications.

-The command below  will start ArduPilot and then mark it to launch on boot:
+The command below  will start custom ArduPilot binary and then mark it to launch on boot:

 ```bash
 pi@navio: ~ sudo systemctl start ardupilot && sudo systemctl enable ardupilot